KnowageLabs/Knowage-Documentation/functionalities-guide/Chart/ka_user_chart.rst

 Knowage allows you to create the so-called traditional charts like bar, line, pie, radar and scatter chart in a fancy way.

 Each chart type is built on a specific dataset.
 Despite all, there are some general rules that can be applied to those “simplier” and common charts.
 The minimum requirement is to define/have a dataset with at least one attribute column and one measure column.
 Then you can select the type of chart you want to use from the **Chart** section; meanwhile using the **Structure** section you can fill in the category box with one or more attributes (typically these will be place in the X-axis) and in the series box with one or more measures (typically placed as Y-axis’ values).
-Refer to :numref:`chartstructure` as example.
+Refer to *Chart Structure* figure as example.

 Once you have selected the attributes and measures you can edit the series style and axis style configurations as explained in My first Chart.
 Then go to **Configuration** to set the chart dimension, the title, the legend and to choose how to associate colors to series.